testing-cabal/testtools/doc/for-test-authors.rst

 warning_message
 ~~~~~~~~~~~~~~~

-Match against various attributes–category, message and filename to name a few—of
+Match against various attributes (category, message and filename to name a few) of
 a `warning.WarningMessage`, which can be captured by `Warnings`_.